rtCamp/Frappe-Manager/docs/reference/locks.md

 Shared holds never contend with each other, so any number of ordinary commands run together exactly as before.
 The refusals appear only around migrations:

 ```
-⛔ bake (pid 4242) is running on this host.
+⛔ fm is busy: bake (pid 4242) is running on this host.
 Let it finish, then re-run.        # migration during a bake
-⛔ migration (pid 4242) is in progress on this host; wait for it to finish.  # any command during a migration
+⛔ migration (pid 4242) is in progress on this host; wait for it to finish and retry.      # any command during a migration
 ```

 A migration can take every bench down and rebuild shared networks, which is why *starting one mid-anything* and *starting anything mid-migration* are both refused rather than interleaved.